mui/material-ui/docs/data/joy/components/radio/radio.md

 ### Overlay

 To make the whole container in which the radio button is in clickable, use the `overlay` prop.

-You can pass the prop to `RadioGroup` (will be forwarded to all radios under it) or to individual `Radio` directly.
+You can also use it directly in the `RadioGroup` component as it will automatically be forwarded to every individual radio button inside of it.

 {{"demo": "OverlayRadio.js"}}